-- Infiltration systems designed in accordance with this section shall, to the extent technically and economically feasible, minimize the level of pollutants infiltrating to groundwater and shall maintain compliance with the preventive action limit at a point of standards application in accordance with ch.
+- Roads in commercial, industrial and institutional land uses, and arterial residential roads. provisions. - 1.
+Infiltration systems designed in accordance with this paragraph shall, to the extent technically and economically feasible, minimize the level of pollutants infiltrating to groundwater and shall maintain compliance with the preventive action limit at a point of standards application in accordance with Wisconsin Administrative Code ch.
 NR 140.
 However, if site specific information indicates that compliance with a preventive action limit is not achievable, the infiltration BMP may not be installed or shall be modified to prevent infiltration to the maximum extent practicable. - 2.
-Notwithstanding par.
-1., the discharge from BMPs shall remain below the enforcement standard at the point of standards application. - g.
-Pretreatment.
-Before infiltrating runoff, pretreatment shall be required for parking lot runoff and for runoff from new road construction in commercial, industrial and institutional areas that will enter an infiltration system.
-The pretreatment shall be designed to protect the infiltration system from clogging prior to scheduled maintenance and to protect groundwater quality in accordance with subd. (f).
-Pretreatment options may include, but are not limited to, oil and grease separation, sedimentation, bio filtration, filtration, swales or filter strips. - h.
-Maximum Extent Practicable.
-Where the conditions of subd. (c) and (d) limit or restrict the use of infiltration practices, the performance standard of 98-407(d)(3) shall be met to the maximum extent practicable.
+Notwithstanding subsection (c)(3)g.1, the discharge from BMPs shall remain below the enforcement standard at the point of standards application.